vb64/telegram.email.notify/docs/en/guide.md

 For such cases, and also similar to them, EmailGateBot provides the function of automatic text conversion.

-This function is available via the 'Set text-transform' item in the menu for managing the whitelisted email (chat managing menu, 'Manage white list', choose email).
+This function is available via the 'Set text-transform' item in the menu for managing the allowlist email (chat managing menu, 'Allowlist', choose email).
 There you can specify the server address on the Internet, where the bot will send the text from the received email.
 In the Telegram chat, the bot will publish the text from the response of this server.

 You can create and deploy your own server or use the [open-source notification handler](transform_text.md) built into EmailGateBot.